How Good Is Your Lead Process? A Simple Scorecard

 Most teams know their lead process has problems.
 They can feel it — leads falling through cracks, reps complaining about quality, pipeline that doesn't match ad spend.
 But they can't point to exactly where it's breaking or how bad it actually is.

 This is a simple diagnostic.
 Ten yes-or-no questions, followed by a scoring framework.
-It takes 5 minutes.
-By the end, you'll know whether your lead ops need a tune-up or a rebuild.
+It takes 5 minutes and will show you whether your lead ops need a tune-up or a rebuild.
+By the end, you'll know which layer of your funnel is leaking the most revenue.

 The checklist